What is an Asset Management System?

 The urgent matters and assorted fires that occur over a day or week push asset management further down the list of priorities.
 The purpose of an asset management system, or asset system, is to help companies keep track of fixed assets like IT equipment, industrial or manufacturing resources, vehicles, and other tools related to an organization's ability to run operations and earn profit.

 Perhaps the strongest argument for an asset management system is to imagine what operations would be like without one.

 Without an accurate, real-time, organized system for tracking assets, a company has little recourse when items inevitably are lost or stolen.
-It's far more challenging to track preventive maintenance on equipment – that is, if the company is even scheduling that service at all.
+It's far more challenging to track preventive maintenance on equipment – that is, if the company is even scheduling that service.
 Depreciation calculations may contain errors and result in costly fees or other penalties at tax time.

 What should be a simple task – identifying the location of an asset – requires phone calls or sifting through paperwork.
 Records are often scattered throughout the office or lost altogether.
-Budgets are strained while managers have to resort to guesswork about their asset needs.
+Budgets decrease while managers must resort to guesswork about their asset needs.

-An asset management system effectively eliminates guesswork and enables organizations to account for all of their fixed assets – from anywhere and at any time.
+An asset management system eliminates guesswork and enables organizations to account for their fixed assets – from anywhere and at any time.